typescript-eslint/typescript-eslint/packages/typescript-eslint-parser/README.md

 # TypeScript ESLint Parser (Experimental)

 A parser that converts TypeScript into an [ESTree](https://github.com/estree/estree)-compatible form so it can be used in ESLint.
-The goal is to allow TypeScript files to be parsed by ESLint (though not necessarily pass all ESLint rules).

-**Important:** This parser is still in the very early stages and is considered experimental.
-There are likely a lot of bugs.
-You should not rely on this in a production environment yet.
+**Important:** This parser is not fully compatbile with all ESLint rules and plugins.
+Some rules will improperly mark source code as failing or not find problems where it should.

 ## Supported TypeScript Version